LIAAD/Tweet2Story/README.md

 To perform an evaluation against other state-of-the art tools, we took advantage of a pre-existing benchmark framework to evaluate OpenIE tools - [CaRB](https://aclanthology.org/D19-1651/).

-First, we ran Tweet2Story over the CaRB data, which created the results of the tool on this benchmark.
+First, we ran Tweet2Story over the CaRB data, which created the results of the tool on this benchmark (extracted the triples from the CaRB gold dataset).
 They are stored in *"CaRB/system_outputs/test/tweet2story_output.txt"*.
 Using this output, we can run the [CaRB evaluator](https://github.com/dair-iitd/CaRB) released under an MIT license.